MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-file-share-connector.md

 - Configuring the connector in the Microsoft 365 Admin Center.

  > [!NOTE]
- > Please make sure the user has access to all the files and directories under the source folder paths
+ > Please make sure the user has access to all the files and directories under the source folder paths.

 ##Get started